rohitmulay/mysql/README.md

 Set the password as `root123` or anything you like and press OK.

-Repeat the same Password again in the next dialouge box and press enter.
+Repeat the same Password again in the next dialog box and press enter.

 Installation completed!
 Now you are good to use MySQL on your system.